PelionIoT/manifest-pelion-edge/README.md

 Alternatively, you can use the [Etcher](https://www.balena.io/etcher/) app (the UI is self explanatory - simply choose the file to flash, the destination SD card, and then click Flash).
 In some cases, using Etcher results in significant time savings over using dd.

+To flash on Linux, use dd.
+You can use `lsblk` to find out the name of your SD card block device.

+        $ sudo dd bs=4m if=console-image-raspberrypi3.wic of=/dev/mmcblkX conv=sync

 Troubleshooting
 ---------------
 1. See the wigwag-build-env [README](https://github.com/ARMmbed/wigwag-build-env/blob/master/README.md) for solutions to some common build errors.